thomaspiquet/prime-numbers-project/README.md

     - AWS Lambda (1 000 000 requests and 3 000 000 seconds / month)
 ```

-Here, the Lambdas will be the only part that can overdue the budget.
+Here, the Lambdas will be the only part that can exceed the budget.

 The target cost is 10 $ a month.
 After that, the finding of newer prime numbers will be stopped.
 Only the already discovered primes stored in cache will be returned.